 Solar panel technology | Benefits | Panel power (Wp) | Number of panels for 3 kWp |

-Monocrystalline | High energy efficiency, better performance in limited spaces | 300 Wp | 10 |
+Monocrystalline | High energy efficiency, better performance in confined spaces | 300 Wp | 10 |

-Polycrystalline | Good compromise between efficiency and cost, suitable for various conditions | 270 Wp | 12 |
+Polycrystalline | Good compromise between efficiency and cost, suitable for a variety of conditions | 270 Wp | 12 |

-Amorphous | Lower cost, flexible, works well in low light conditions | 150 Wp | 20 |
+Amorphous | Lower cost, flexible, works well in low-light conditions | 150 Wp | 20 |

 Power of 3 kWp: what surface of photovoltaic panel for my house?

-- 14,4 m² of total surface for 8 solar panels of 250 Wp each;
+- 14.4 m² total surface area for 8 solar panels of 250 Wp each;

-- 16,2 m² for a total surface of 9 solar panels of 200 Wp each.
+- 16.2 m² for a total surface area of 9 solar panels of 200 Wp each.

 How to convert 1 kWp into m² of solar panels?

-3 000 Wp / 200 Wp/m² = 15 m² of monocrystalline solar panels
+3,000 Wp / 200 Wp/m² = 15 m² monocrystalline solar panels

-- Relatively affordable installation cost;
+- Relatively affordable installation costs;

 What can be powered with a 3,000 Wp solar panel surface?